The Dukes of Hazzard: Hazzard County

+Smallville

-In 2005, Tom Wopat and John Schneider were reunited during "Exposed", a fifth-season episode of the television series Smallville.
+Tom Wopat and John Schneider were reunited in 2005 during "Exposed", a fifth-season episode of the television series Smallville.
 Wopat guest-starred as Kansas State Senator Jack Jennings, an old friend of Clark Kent's adoptive father Jonathan Kent (portrayed by Schneider).
 In the episode, Jennings drives a 1968 Dodge Charger—the same body style as the General Lee.

+Daisy Dukes

-Daisy Duke was almost always dressed in very short high waist jean shorts.
+Daisy Duke was almost always dressed in very short blue jeans shorts.
 That style of shorts became known as "Daisy Dukes".
-The “Daisy Dukes” referenced in the Katy Perry’s number one single “California Gurls”.
+Katy Perry references "Daisy Dukes" in her number one single “California Gurls”.
+The popularity grew first in 1993 with the song "Daisey Dukes" by rap group Duice and the 69 Boys.